-- Simple calibration mode: set the sensor horizontally, and press CALIB.ACC button in the GUI (or the menu button, if it's assigned to "Calibrate ACC" action).
-The LED will blink for 3 seconds.
-Be sure not to allow the sensor to move during calibration.
-At this step it does not matter how the camera is oriented.
-You are calibrating the sensor, not the camera! - Advanced mode (recommended): to begin perform calibration in simple mode as above.
-Then turn sensor successively in order such that each side of the sensor looks up (6 positions at all, including base one).
-To do this fix the sensor in each position, then press CALIB.ACC button in the GUI, and wait about 3-4 seconds (until the LED is stops flashing).
-The order does not matter but the base position always goes first (because the simple calibration cancels a result of advanced calibration).
+- Simple calibration mode: set the sensor horizontally, and press CALIBRATE.ACC button in the GUI (or the menu button, if it's assigned to "Calibrate ACC" action).
+The LED will blink for 2 seconds.
+Be sure not to allow the sensor to move during calibration. - Advanced mode (recommended): to begin perform calibration in simple mode as above.
+Then turn sensor in order such that each side of the sensor looks up (6 positions at all, including base one).
+To do this fix the sensor in each position, then press CALIB.ACC button in the GUI, and wait about 2-3 seconds (until the LED is stops flashing).
 You do not have to press the WRITE button at each step, calibration data is written automatically (the data is written when the LED stops flashing for each orientation performed).